Socialcap-app/socialcap-anonymous-voting/docs/draft.md

   // the action contains the nullifier, identityCommitment, encryptedVote
   // for each action we need to assert
+  // - verify the proofOfIdentity
-  // - the identityCommitment is in the planElectors for this claim
+  // - the identityCommitment is in the claimElectors for this claim
-  // - the nullifier is NOT in the nullifiersGroup for this claim
+  // - the nullifier is NOT in the claimNullifiers for this claim
   // we decrypt the vote using the electorKeys map
   // we sum the vote to the corresponding type
+  // we add the nullifier to the claimNullifiers
-  // we produce the result
+  // if no more votes we produce the result
 }
 ~~~

+## Shared objects

+This are used by both the client and workers.

+**ElectorsGroup**

+An `IndexedMerkleMap`, where `key: identityCommitement` and `value: Field(1)`.
+It is used to check inclusion or exclusionof a given elector, in a given community.

+There exists one `ElectorsGroup` per community.

+**ElectorProps**

+A key value store, indexed by the `identityCommitement`, containing some extra
+info about each identity, such as `encryptionKeys: {public, private}` but
+that does not reveal anything about the identity.